 - Make Form 4868, Application for Automatic Extension of Time to File US Individual Income Tax Return, available for employees who ask you for a Reissued form on/after April 15.

-If you do have to send Forms W-2c or W-3c this year, make sure to follow the above advice to adhere to the SSA regulations.
-Contact Optimum Solutions to find out more about our W-2 process and how our payroll software can allow you to easily file correct W-2 and W-3 Forms.
+If you do have to send Forms W-2c or W-3c, make sure to follow the above advice to adhere to the SSA regulations.
+Visit the IRS website for other reasons they may reject Form W-2 wage reports and details on how you should make corrections.